ayseguldahi/bc-electoral-geography-analysis/README.md

 ![Redistribution origins](images/redistribution_origins.png)

+## Why It Matters

+**For decision-makers.** The mixed-origin score points to where "Where do I vote?" confusion will be highest — the new districts stitched together from many predecessors — so voter-card updates, communication campaigns, and call-centre capacity can be concentrated where they are needed most.
+The out-of-district facility analysis feeds voting-place selection and wayfinding.
+And the 22-vote margin in Surrey-Guildford is the clearest case for why data quality is existential: assigning even a few hundred voters to the wrong district could change the outcome of a seat.

+**For the public.** In a democracy, the answer to "was my vote counted correctly?" begins with correct district assignment — the guarantee that each voter is choosing among the right candidates.
+This analysis was built entirely from open data using reproducible, transparent methods, which is exactly how trust in election administration is earned.
+Its beneficiary is not a company; it is every voter in British Columbia.

 ## What This Demonstrates

-- **Relational databases:** schema design, bulk loading (`ogr2ogr`, `\copy`), indexes (including GIST spatial indexes), CTEs, window functions (`RANK`, `LEAD`), views.
+- **Relational databases:** Schema design, bulk loading (`ogr2ogr`, `\copy`), indexes (including GIST spatial indexes), CTEs, window functions (`RANK`, `LEAD`), views.
 - **GIS / spatial databases:** PostGIS `ST_Contains` point-in-polygon joins, `ST_Intersection`/`ST_Area` overlay analysis in an equal-area projection (EPSG:3005 BC Albers — chosen deliberately, since area math in geographic coordinates would be wrong), spatial validation against authoritative assignments.
-- **Domain judgment:** understanding that facility location ≠ served district, that 2024 results are reported by voting place rather than voting area under the new voting administration model, and that sliver overlaps (<1%) must be filtered from redistribution analysis.
+- **Domain judgment:** Understanding that facility location ≠ served district, that 2024 results are reported by voting place rather than voting area under the new voting administration model, and that sliver overlaps (<1%) must be filtered from redistribution analysis.

 ## Project Structure